22 Mar Time Flies: How to Catch It So You Can Make More Sales

 - Know your strengths.
 Not everyone who is great at closing sales is also good at wrangling a team.
 Sometimes we spend so much of our time just trying to keep other people motivated, on-task, and on-time that we lose important sales time of our own.
-If you’re not in love with leading a team (but really need one!), consider Sales Beacon’s Sales Pass.
+If you’re not in love with leading a team (but really need one!), consider Sales Beacon’s Enterprise Sales Support.
 We know how to minimize non-selling time so your eye can be on the real prize.

 See–that wasn’t so overwhelming, was it?
 Once you wrap your mind around those little glitches that trip you up, you’ll be able to get more out of your day–and the value of your time will increase exponentially!
 With just a little help from us, you can keep the focus on your ultimate goal–making that sale!